jon-jacky/Piety/piety/README.md

-Piety scheduler
+piety
 =====

+The **piety** directory contains the Piety operating system code: the scheduler, the console, and some utilities.

+### Scheduler ###

-The core of Piety is the scheduler, the function *piety.run* defined here.
+The core of Piety operating system is the scheduler module *piety*.
+The scheduler itself is the function *piety.run*.
 It can run in any Python interpreter session.
-It schedules instances of the *piety.Task* class, also defined here.
+It schedules instances of the *piety.Task* class, also defined in this module.

-To run tasks in Piety, import the *piety* module, create some *Task* instances, then call *piety.run*.
+To run tasks in Piety, import the *piety* module, create some *Task* instances, then call *run*.
 See the examples in the *samples* directory.
 More details appear in docstrings.

 Piety is event-driven.
-Each Piety task instance is defined by an *event*, a *guard*, a *handler*, and a *name*.
+Each Piety *Task* instance is defined by an *event*, a *guard*, a *handler*, and a *name*.
 The scheduler may invoke a task's handler when its event occurs and its guard is True.
 Then the handler runs until it returns control to the scheduler.